 Yanbu' South Terminal comprises a jetty trestle with three loading berths (101,102,103).
 Terminal can accept vessels from 35,000 DWT up to 500,000 DWT with maximum sailing draft of 27.0 m.
 The jetty trestle is connected to shore by a free-standing trestle and a causeway.
 All three loading berths are fixed structures with fixed loading platforms, breasting dolphins and mooring dolphins.
-There are four 20-inch crude oil loading arms.
-Each crude oil loading arm is capable of handling 33,000 bph maximum.
+There are four 20-inch crude oil loading arm is capable of handling 33,000 bph maximum.